calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 **IMPORTANT:** For all examples here following assumptions are made:

-- Target MCU is little endian
+- Target MCU is little endian (big endian is currently not supported).
 - Compiler is set in a way that the structures are "packed", this means no memory alignment is performed between fields but rather the compiler reduces the structure size as much as possible.
 For example, this is achieved in gcc by using the compiler directive `__attribute__((packed))` after the `struct` keyword.

 The data structure generated for each message is an `union` having on the one hand an `struct` (called `s`) defining the message's signals as fields of it according to their layout information and on the other hand a byte-array (named `all`) of lenght equal to the message's length in order to provide raw access to the message's data.